Election HQ

 Candidates

 At the State House, all 124 House seats and all 46 Senate seats are up for election.
-Voters will also decide on all 7 Congressional seats for our State, as well as a variety of candidates for local elections.
+Voters will also decide on the next US President, all 7 Congressional seats for our State, as well as a variety of candidates for local elections.

 Thanks to the Arts Action Fund, you can look up every candidate on your ballot, including campaign websites and contact information at the link above.